entropylan/factorio-lan-website/content/terms.md

 All items lost while at one of our events will be taken to the helpdesk and then handed to venue reception at the end of the event.

-Factory Game Lan Party is a non smoking event and we request that attendees refrain from smoking inside the venue
+FLAN Party is a non smoking event and we request that attendees refrain from smoking inside the venue
 * This includes e-cigarettes
 * A designated smoking area may be available, please ask at helpdesk